 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This reflected the relevant legislation.
-We looked at two staff recruitment files.
-These showed the practice followed their recruitment procedure.
+We looked at 5 staff recruitment files.
+We found documents were missing from two of the files, including references and photo identification.
+We were told the practice was aware they needed to strengthen their recruitment procedures and documentation.